- Candidate Information / Campaign Finance Reporting

 - A Candidate/PAC’s account has to have $0 cash balance and $0 outstanding debt to be terminated.
 A report cannot be terminated unless these two requirements are met—reports will continue to be due.
 Please call our office (208-446-1030) to terminate your account; otherwise, reports will continue to be due.

-Independent Expenditures, Precinct Committeemen and Electioneering Communication (In Support or Opposition of a Measure and Candidate)
+Independent Expenditures, Precinct Committeemen and Electioneering Communication (In Support or Opposition of a Measure or Candidate)